Batman: Cacophony

-Batman: Cacophony is the title of a three-issue comic book limited series starring Batman.
+Batman: Cacophony is the title of a three-issue comic book limited series starring Batman published by the comic book publishing company DC Comics.
 The series was written by Kevin Smith with art by Walt Flanagan, and ran from November 2008 through March 2009 due to delays with issue #3.
-The comic chronicles Batman as he attempts to stop a turf war between the Joker and crimelord Maxie Zeus.
-Batman also encounters a new adversary, Onomatopoeia.
+The comic chronicles Batman as he attempts to stop a turf war between the Joker and Maxie Zeus.
+Batman also encounters a new adversary, the assassin Onomatopoeia.

 History

 The series featured the villains Onomatopoeia, Maxie Zeus, the Joker, Deadshot, and Victor Zsasz.
 The first issue was shipped on November 12 with three different covers: two by Adam Kubert (standard cover and 1:50 rarity sketch cover) and one by Bill Sienkiewicz (1:25 rarity variant cover).

 The plot involves a turf war between the Joker and Maxie Zeus over a drug Zeus creates using Joker venom, prompting the Joker to retaliate.